graphsense/graphsense-transformation/README.md

 # Submit to an external standalone Spark Cluster using Docker

-See the [GraphSense Setup][graphsense-dashboard] component, i.e., the README file and the `transformation` subdirectory.
+See the [GraphSense Setup][graphsense-setup] component, i.e., the README file and the `transformation` subdirectory.